-L’Eroica started in 1997 because of one man, Giancarlo Brocci, who admired the values of a past cycling so much that he wanted to reconnect others to the heritage that inspired much Italian history, literature, culture, and music.
+L’Eroica started in 1997 because of one man, Giancarlo Brocci, who admired the values of the heydays of cycling so much that he wanted to reconnect others to the heritage that inspired much of Italian history, literature, culture, and music.

-L’Eroica was also begun as a foundation for the protection and preservation of the last gravel roads in Tuscany.
+L’Eroica was also began as a foundation for the protection and preservation of the last gravel roads in Tuscany.
 These romantic concepts led to the idea of L’Eroica, an event that initially saw 92 “hunters of feelings and emotions”, as the creator Giancarlo Brocci defines them cycling the gravel roads of Tuscany back in 1997.